AdobeDocs/document-cloud-learn.en/help/sign/integrations/adobe-sign-teams-mortgage.md

 ---
 title: Send for signature in [!DNL Microsoft Teams]
-description: earn how to send agreements for signature, check the status of agreements, and send reminders all from within [!DNL Microsoft Teams]
+description: Learn how to send agreements for signature, check the status of agreements, and send reminders all from within [!DNL Microsoft Teams]
 role: User
 product: adobe sign
 solution: Acrobat Sign